 We make significant effort to control the most damaging plant invaders, including pale swallow-wort (Cynanchum rossicum), garlic mustard (Alliaria petiolata), Japanese knotweed (Fallopia japonica), Norway maple (Acer platanoides), common buckthorn (Rhamnus cathartica), and amur honeysuckle (Lonicera maackii).

-The recent discovery of hemlock woolly adelgids in the central Finger Lakes region poses a new threat to our natural areas.
+The presence of hemlock woolly adelgids in the central Finger Lakes region poses a significant threat to our natural areas.
 This invasive insect, which has decimated eastern hemlock stands throughout the eastern U.S., has now been found on trees at multiple locations, including Cascadilla Gorge, Beebe Lake, Fall Creek Gorge, Fall Creek South, Coy Glen, Warren Woods, Edwards Lake Cliffs, Fisher Old Growth Forest, Carter Creek, Steep Hollow Creek, and Renwick Slope.

 To learn more about the hemlock woolly adelgid, what Plantations is doing about it, and what you can do to curb its spread, click here.

 Since its discovery in southeastern Michigan in 2002, the Emerald Ash Borer (EAB) has been found across the midwest and northeast, including New York State.
 To view a map of known EAB locations and quarantined counties in the state, visit here.
 To help stop or slow the spread and provide critical time to identify control strategies, please remember to NOT MOVE FIREWOOD.
 To learn more about EAB and report suspect signs and symptoms, visit www.stopthebeetle.info. or New York State Invasive Species Clearinghouse.